leimd/react-native-aws-signature/README.md

 |credentials| credentails object returned by coginto##GetCredentialsForIdentity, more on this later|

 for headers, `host` and (`date` or `X-Amz-Date`) is required, other wise an exception will raise.

+The datetime string passed with date header or X-Amz-Date has to be Amazon styled ISO 8601 strings like the one provided above, you can get one by calling
+`AWSSignature#_formatDateTime` and pass in an ISO 8601 string as the parameter.

+For example `awsSignature('2015-02-09T10:00:00Z')` will return `20150209T100000Z` which is accecptable as `X-Amz-Date`.

 ## Credentials
 The minials requried credentail object looks like this: